sbose78/service-binding-operator/docs/roadmap.md

 To ensure users don't use the service binding operator's service account as a way to escalate privileges, the actor creating the  `ServiceBinding` CR should not be able to indirectly read any Kubernetes object which it was otherwise unauthorized to do so.

-**Improvements**
+## Improvements

 * To accomplish the above, one needs to deploy a "Validating Admission Webhook" that would do Subject Access Reviews ( SARs ) on relevant objects before admitting the `ServiceBinding` object.

 * Review and potentially reduce the permissions granted to the controller's service account.

-# Packaging the Service Binding Operator
+# Release & Packaging

-Even though the Service Binding Operator works on vanilla Kubernetes without OLM, upstream releases are primarily delivered as an OpenShift Community OLM operator.
+Even though the Service Binding Operator is compatible with vanilla Kubernetes without OLM, upstream releases are today delivered as an OpenShift Community OLM operator.

 **Improvements**